 To ensure the application is routed to the correct CAO, use the individual’s permanent residence address.
 If the individual is homeless and does not have an established mailing address, the CAO address may be used.
 The individual should be instructed to report any address change to the CAO.

-Scan and attach all necessary documentation.
+Scan or attach a file, or send via fax, all necessary documentation.

 Include the following in the application comment section: